 3. Push the latch plate into the buckle until it clicks.
 Pull up on the latch plate to make sure it is secure.
 If the belt is not long enough, see Safety Belt Extender on page 1-25.

-Make sure the release button on the buckle is positioned so you would be able to unbuckle the safety belt quickly if necessary.
+Position the release button on the buckle so that the safety belt could be quickly unbuckled if necessary.

 4. To make the lap part tight, pull up on the shoulder belt.